svhulse/gfg-model/README.md

 The other code in this repository is used for analyzing and plotting, and includes utilities.py, style.py, fig_1.py,...,fig_S4.py.

-utilities.py contains helper functions, mostly used to unpack and analyze the output from gen_raster.
+utilities.py contains helper functions, mostly used to unpack, and analyze the output from gen_raster.
 It also contains the code needed to calculate the transitivity slope for a particular equilibrium.

 style.py defines the graphics themes used for all plots.

 Finally, the figure scripts generate and save figures as .svg images.
 All figures that display data rasters require the data to be generated prior to running the script.

-## Proceedure to Generate Plots
+## Procedure to Generate Plots

 To recreate the data for the manuscript, the procedure is:
 * Download this repository